 “Sanctioning Authority” means the Essex County Football Association Limited.

-“Scholarship” means a Scholarship as set out in Rule C3.1.1 of the rules of The FA.
+“Scholarship” means a Scholarship as defined in The FA rules.

 “Season” means the period of time between between one AGM and the next AGM.

 “Secretary” means such person or persons appointed or elected to carry out the administration of the Competition.